-In Spain, ID Logistics signed agreements with two bodies, the "Fundación Secretariado Gitano" (Gypsy Foundation) and the "Cruz Roja" (Red Cross) to support the inclusion of people facing barriers to the employment market.
+In Spain, ID Logistics continued to work with the "Cruz Roja" (Red Cross) to support the inclusion of people facing barriers to the employment market.

-In Poland, employees helped renovate a home for single mothers in Brwinów.
+In Poland, employees helped renovate rooms in an orphanage in Wólka Grodziska.

 In Spain, Poland and France, used clothing collection containers have been installed at the warehouses.